Every couple has an origin story. Ours involves an Oscar party, a walk home and a conversation about bagels at Ess-a-Bagel in NYC.

 We met at an Oscars party in Philadelphia in March of 2006.
 Neither of us was expecting anything out of the party other than a pleasant evening.
 However, Mindi won the $60 pool, buoyed by her selection of Crash to win best picture.
 And Daryl won Mindi’s heart when he walked her home after the party.

-That walk was filled with typical get-to-know-you conversation, including our favorite New York bagel shops.
-Mindi shared fond memories of the Pick a Bagel near her former upper east side apartment, and Daryl raved about the original Ess-a-Bagel on First Avenue as his favorite.
+That walk was filled with typical get-to-know-you conversation, including the best food in NYC and our favorite New York pizzerias and bagel shops.
+Mindi shared fond memories of the Pick a Bagel near her former upper east side apartment, while Daryl raved about the original Ess-a-Bagel on First Avenue as his favorite.
 He had frequented the shop when his brother Lou lived around the corner in a basement apartment at the Gramercy Row building on 22nd Street and continued to eat there whenever he was in the city for business or pleasure.

 The 2foodtrippers are going strong, both as a couple and as a writing/traveling/eating team.
 However, a lot has changed around us.